AugmenTab/communib33/README.md

 ### Python Modules/Libraries

+* [Asyncio](https://docs.python.org/3/library/asyncio.html): Most of the app's activities have been made asynchronous.
 * [Discord.py](https://discordpy.readthedocs.io/en/stable/#): This library allowed for the use of all the objects and methods in the Discord API.
 * [MongoEngine](http://mongoengine.org/): I used MongoEngine to map objects to the database as documents.